 We walked another few feet and were surprised to see that there was a waterfall, flowing behind the houses only to discover that the water then flows through the town before making its way to the lake.

-Before we managed to get very far, we found ourselves enjoying lunch along the banks of the lake on under a canopy tree, well into its autumn bloom decorated with unique looking tree lamps.
+Before we managed to get very far, we found ourselves enjoying lunch along the banks of the lake on under a canopy tree, well into its autumn bloom decorated with unique looking tree lamps and is considered to be one of the best places to eat in Hallstatt!
+Here, they serve traditional Austrian cuisine which included gulasch with knödel and spätzle!

 We meandered, wandered and strolled our way through the town, taking an endless amount of picture perfect pictures every five feet.
 And all along the way, we were greeted one after another of what seemed like an endless amount of swans.